maximereder/runner-recognition/portfolio.md

 ![original](Report/bib-face.webp)

-## Finding Faces on unknown images
+## Finding faces on unknown images

 ```py
 The code iterates over the images in the "unknown" directory.